 You can then walk the length of the Enguri bridge to the Abkhazian side or you can join other people in a horse-drawn cart for a few lari.
 Although it is not far to walk, we wanted to experience the cart ride.
 We were the only foreigners in the cart; the rest of the passengers (all of whom were elderly Abkhaz women wearing black) grinned at us with obvious surprise as we politely smiled at them.
 The front part of an ancient car had been placed in the middle of the cart and we all held onto it during the ride otherwise it would have toppled onto us!
 We couldn’t understand to which old woman it belonged but it was unloaded together with everyone’s bags on the Abkhaz side.

 Do not take any photos during the border crossing – it is not allowed and you will be told off if you attempt to do so.
 Once we got to the Abkhazian side, an officer at the first checkpoint checked our passport and clearance letter after which we were sent to a second checkpoint where our documents were properly scrutinized, discussions about us were had and phone calls were made.
 Note – this is NOT where your visa to Abkhazia is issued.

-Since we couldn’t understand what was being said, we were a little nervous about being let in but although the procedure was lengthy, we were finally waved off with a smile.
-Sukhumi can be reached using public transport but since we were travelling in a party of four and were short on time, it made more sense to get a taxi which cost 2000 roubles for the four of us.
+Since we couldn’t understand what was being said, we were a little nervous about being let in, but although the procedure was lengthy, we were finally waved off with a smile.
+Sukhumi can be reached using public transport but since we were traveling in a party of four and were short on time, it made more sense to get a taxi which cost 2000 roubles for the four of us.

-6. Obtain your visa from Sukhumi.
+6. Obtain your visa to Abkhazia from Sukhumi

-Once you enter Abkhazia, you need to head to Sukhumi to get your visa from the consular service office in 33, Sakharova street.
+Once you enter Abkhazia, you need to head to Sukhumi to get your visa to Abkhazia from the consular service office in 33, Sakharova street.
 The visa is a single passport size sheet of paper.
 It is not attached to your passport and will be taken away by Abkhazian border control once you exit Abkhazia.
-We had read reports of applicants being sent to pay for their visa at a nearby bank but we actually paid at the consular office using a credit card.
+We had read reports of applicants being sent to pay for their visa to Abkhazia at a nearby bank but we actually paid at the consular office using a credit card.
 The visa cost 350 roubles each.

-7. Exiting Abkhazia.
+7. Exiting Abkhazia